What’s it like to work in New York?

-You work in London but have just been given the chance to work out of the New York office for two months.
+So what’s it like to work in New York then?
+You’re currently based in London but have just been given the chance to go working in New York City out of the Manhattan office for two months.
 OK – bear with me – it does happen and it happened to me back in October 2014.
 Home was the Wellington Hotel on 7th Avenue and work was a 20 min stroll via Times Square to 34th Street.
-Here’s some things I noticed while living out there along with the odd top tip!
+Here’s some things I noticed while living out there along with the odd top tip or two!

-Do what most other tourists/natives do and that’s stand outside Starbucks to use their free Wi-Fi.
+Do what most other tourists/people working in New York do and that’s stand outside Starbucks to use their free Wi-Fi.
 There are 208 to choose from (212 in total) and this chap tried to go to them all – http://nycstarbucks.com/.
 NB.
 Other cafe/hotel receptions’ are available 😉

 Get a free TV show every morning, Monday to Friday, at 7am in Times Square by watching ‘Good Morning America’ on the corner of 44th Street and Broadway, or the ‘Today’ programme at the Rockerfeller Plaza in-between 48th and 49th Street.
 The presenters are stars in themselves but each show has a variety of A-listers too.
 Both have windows for viewing and in the Summer/Autumn months they do daily sketches outside where if you’re lucky you can appear in the background for your 5 seconds of fame.
 I walked past at 08:15 each week day to check out what was happening for 30 minutes or so.
 Here’s me getting a little mention below and more about that at my post about appearing on TV’s Good Morning America.

-I never did find out how to eat cheap in Midtown.
+I never did find out how to eat cheap in Midtown while working in New York.
 Watch out for the salad bars that charge by weight as before you know it an average sized plastic container is costing upwards of $10-12.

 Admittedly I should have listened to Martin Lewis’ credit card advice sooner but unfortunately every one of my credit card transactions included a ‘Non-Sterling transaction fee’ so basically a 2.75% extra fee on top.
 So my £4.85 Starbucks brekkie incurred an extra £0.13.
 It all added up.
 So just apply for a Halifax Clarity Credit Card before you go with no fees when using it abroad – http://www.halifax.co.uk/creditcards/clarity-card/.